Misinformation is not about Bad Facts: An Analysis of the Production and Consumption of Fringe Content: Introduction

+This leads us to the conclusion that misinformation is not strictly a matter of factually-inaccurate content being spread by far-right sources, but that mostly-accurate content can be selectively consumed to fuel an existing fringe worldview.
+To explore this further, we investigate how such groups express their worldviews through different linguistic styles.

 This study uses stylistic metrics from established dictionaries (such as \textsc{LIWC} and the \textsc{Grievance} dictionary) to construct stylistic classifiers.
-Using these stylistic classifiers, we can accurately distinguish vulnerable misinformation consumers (like anti-vaccination and far-right) from regular online social media users (\cref{subsec:misleadingstyles}).
-We further show that we can detect extreme ideological users' writing styles, as categorized by our manual labeling (\cref{subsec:identify-styles}).
-Lastly, we show that we can successfully distinguish far-right sources from far-right consumers using a stylistic classifier (\cref{pro_con_classify}).
+Using these stylistic classifiers, we can accurately distinguish consumers who may be vulnerable to misinformation (like anti-vaccination and far-right sentiment) from regular online social media users.
+We further show that we can detect extreme ideological users' writing styles, as categorized by our manual labeling.
+Lastly, we show that we can successfully distinguish far-right sources from far-right consumers using a stylistic classifier.

+The summary of our contributions are as follows: \begin{enumerate} \item We provide an analysis that comparatively examines the ideological landscape of Australian news and how users selectively share news to further their own ends regardless of the source ({\bf RQ1}). \item We propose a classifier to identify linguistic styles within extreme online groups as well as styles that are commonly used in the online misinformation space ({\bf RQ2}). \item We show that the production and consumption of misinformation exhibit different patterns that can be differentiated by styles ({\bf RQ3}). \end{enumerate}